justcho5/ADA/project/README.md

 3. Are more expensive items rated higher?
 Is there choice supportive bias?

 # Dataset
 We are going to use the Amazon reviews dataset.
-Since this dataset is fairly large we expect that we will have to use the compute cluster to deal with it unless we decide to use a stripped down version.
+This dataset is large (about 100 GB for the reviews file and 20 GB for the metadata file when uncompressed) and needs to be processed using the cluster.
 Each line in the data files is a JSON object and the files can be imported line by line using a for loop in Python.
 The dataset's page has some Python code examples that explain how to extract the data out of the raw files and import it into a Pandas DataFrame so we can use that to get started.
 Since the metadata about the product being reviewed (category ranking, price...) are in a separate dataset we will need to use Pandas' join functionality to combine them.
 We are going to use the overall score, the product's price, the product's category ranking, the review's text and its time in our project.
 Example of accessing the data:
 ```python
 import json